vaitheeswaran-128/flood-risk-prediction-ml/README.md

-🌊 Flood Risk Classifier
-📌 Project Overview

-Flooding is one of the most destructive natural disasters, affecting millions of people each year.
-This project aims to predict flood risk in districts using weather and geographic data.
-By leveraging machine learning models such as Logistic Regression, Random Forest, and XGBoost, we classify areas into risk levels (e.g., Low, Medium, High).

-The goal is to help in disaster preparedness and resource allocation.

-🎯 Objectives

-Combine datasets (rainfall, elevation, river proximity, etc.).

-Clean and preprocess data for modeling.

-Train multiple classification models.

-Evaluate using metrics: Accuracy, Precision, Recall, F1-score.

-Identify top contributing features to flood risk.

-Provide visualizations of risk distribution.

-1. Data Collection

-Datasets include rainfall, river proximity, soil type, land use, and elevation.

-Target variable: Flood Risk Level (Low, Medium, High).

-2. Data Preprocessing

-Handle missing values.

-Encode categorical variables using LabelEncoder.

-Normalize/scale numerical features if necessary.

-Split dataset into Train (80%) and Test (20%).

-3. Model Training

-We trained multiple models for comparison:

-Logistic Regression – baseline linear model.

-Random Forest – ensemble of decision trees.

-XGBoost – gradient boosting model (final best-performing).

-4. Model Evaluation

-Metrics: Accuracy, Precision, Recall, F1-score.

-Confusion Matrix to visualize predictions.

-Feature Importance to identify key contributors (e.g., rainfall, river distance).

-5. Results & Insights

-XGBoost outperformed other models with the highest accuracy.

-Rainfall and river proximity were the most influential features.

-Predictions can help authorities focus on high-risk zones for better disaster management.

-📊 Visualizations

-Confusion matrix for classification performance.

-Feature importance bar chart.

-Flood risk distribution across regions.
+# 🌊 Flood Risk Classifier

+## 📌 Project Overview
+Flooding is one of the most destructive natural disasters, affecting millions of people worldwide each year.
+Early identification of flood-prone areas can help governments and disaster management teams take preventive measures.

+This project aims to predict **flood risk levels in different districts** using environmental and geographic data.
+By applying machine learning models such as **Logistic Regression, Random Forest, and XGBoost**, the system classifies regions into risk categories such as **Low, Medium, and High**.

+The objective of this project is to support **disaster preparedness, risk assessment, and resource allocation** using data-driven insights.

+---

+## 🎯 Objectives
+- Combine environmental datasets such as rainfall, elevation, and river proximity.
+- Clean and preprocess the dataset for machine learning models.
+- Train multiple classification models for flood risk prediction.
+- Evaluate model performance using **Accuracy, Precision, Recall, and F1-score**.
+- Identify important features influencing flood risk.
+- Visualize prediction results and model performance.

+---

+## 📂 Dataset Information
+The dataset contains environmental and geographic attributes that influence flooding.

+Key features include:
+- Rainfall
+- River proximity
+- Soil type
+- Land use
+- Elevation

+The target variable is **Flood Risk Level**, categorized as:
+- Low
+- Medium
+- High

+---

+## ⚙️ Project Workflow

+### 1. Data Collection
+Environmental and geographic datasets were collected including rainfall patterns, terrain elevation, river distance, soil conditions, and land usage data.

+### 2. Data Preprocessing
+Data preprocessing steps included:
+- Handling missing values
+- Encoding categorical variables using **LabelEncoder**
+- Feature scaling for numerical attributes
+- Splitting the dataset into **Training (80%)** and **Testing (20%)** sets

+---

+### 3. Model Training
+Multiple machine learning models were trained and compared:

+- **Logistic Regression** – baseline classification model
+- **Random Forest** – ensemble model using multiple decision trees
+- **XGBoost** – gradient boosting algorithm for improved performance

+---

+### 4. Model Evaluation
+Models were evaluated using the following metrics:

+- Accuracy
+- Precision
+- Recall
+- F1-score

+A **Confusion Matrix** was used to visualize the classification performance.

+---

+### 5. Results & Insights
+Key findings from the analysis:

+- **XGBoost achieved the best performance among all models**
+- Rainfall and river proximity were identified as the most influential factors
+- The model successfully classified regions into different flood risk levels

+These insights can help authorities focus on **high-risk zones and improve disaster management strategies**.

+---

+## 📊 Visualizations
+The project includes several visualizations to understand the dataset and model performance:

+- Confusion Matrix for classification performance
+- Feature importance charts
+- Distribution plots of environmental factors

+---

+## 🛠 Tools & Technologies Used
+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn
+- XGBoost
+- Jupyter Notebook

+---

+## 📌 Conclusion
+This project demonstrates how machine learning can be applied to environmental data to predict flood risk levels.
+By analyzing important factors such as rainfall and river proximity, the model can identify regions that are more vulnerable to flooding.

+Such predictive systems can support **disaster preparedness, urban planning, and resource allocation**, helping authorities take proactive measures to minimize flood damage.

+---